Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Formulation

+However, in order to recover {\em all} the $r$ ground-truth features, it is not sufficient that the labels simply depend on the $r$ ground-truth features -- they must depend on {\em all} of them in aggregate across tasks.
+For example, if the labels for all tasks can be written as functions of only the projection of the inputs onto the first $r-1$ rows of $\mathbf{M}$, there is no hope to recover the $r$-th row of $\mathbf{M}$.
+Thus, the tasks must be ``diverse'' in the sense that in aggregate they depend on {\em all} ground-truth features.

-The generative model in \eqref{eq1} implies that, for any task in $\mathcal{T}$, the label of samples are a function of the first $r$ coordinates.
-However, in order to recover all the $r$ label-relevant coordinates, we must ensure there is sufficient diversity in the labels.
-To this aim we impose a condition that can be interpreted as task diversity.
-Specifically, our condition ensures that for any pair of points with different sign patterns on their $r$ label-relevant features, it is equally likely for them to have the same label as it is for them to have different labels on a task drawn from $\mathcal{T}$.
-Next, we formalize this assumption.
+To formalize this idea, we make the following assumption on the distribution of task link functions $\mathcal{T}$.
+Our condition entails that for any pair of points with different sign patterns on their $r$ label-relevant features, it is equally likely for them to have the same label as it is for them to have different labels on a task link function drawn from $\mathcal{T}$. \begin{assumption} For any two points $\mathbf{z},\mathbf{z}'\in \mathcal{H}^r$ such that $\mathbf{z}\neq \mathbf{z}'$, the probability that the labels of $\mathbf{z}$ and $\mathbf{z}'$ are the same for a task link function drawn from ${\mathcal{T}}$ satisfies: